Q: What is Camp Crucible?

 Q: Why can't I bring my camera?

-A: We have a "No Camera Policy" to ensure everyone’s privacy and security.
-If you want photographs made of your vacation at camp, you may see the Camp Photographer and arrange something.
-When you get to camp, you will be able to sign a vaiver during the sign-in process to either have your pictures taken or not.
-Each camper that asks NOT to have their picture taken will wear a special RED lanyard for their Camp ID, and be issued a RED wrist band that will signify you DO NOT want to have your picture taken.
+A: We have a "No Camera Policy" to ensure everyone's privacy and security.
+Our Camp Photographer is again Dean of "Images by William".
+If you want photographs made of your vacation at camp, you may see the Camp Photographer and arrange a shoot.
+When you get to camp, at Check-In, you will be able to sign a waiver to either have your pictures taken or not.
+Each camper that asks NOT to have their picture taken will have a red lanyard to identify him/herself.
 This will ensure your privacy at camp.
-Make sure you wear it at all times.
+Make sure you wear your lanyard and Camp badge at all times.
+Some of the camp staff (Uncle Frazier, Mike) will also take the occasional picture.

-Uncle Frazier and the Camp Staff are dedicated to providing you with the ultimate fantasy vacation of your life!
+Your Hosts and Staff are dedicated to providing you with the ultimate fantasy vacation!
 If there is something we can do to make your time here special, please don't hesitate to ask!
-In the past we have had the pleasure of hosting weddings, bridling ceremonies, and special commitments.
+In the past we have had the pleasure of host weddings, bridleing ceremonies, and special commitments.
 We welcome the opportunity to serve you, if you let us know in advance.